togrupe/dlive-midi-tools/doc/channels/README.md

 Empty cells are interpreted as **no**

 #### DCA1-24
-By setting an "x" into the relevant cell, the channel will be assigned to the particular DCA Group.
+By putting an "x" into the relevant cell, the channel will be assigned to the particular DCA Group.

 #### Mute1-8
-By setting an "x" into the relevant cell, the channel will be assigned to the particular Mute Group.
+By putting an "x" into the relevant cell, the channel will be assigned to the particular Mute Group.

 [back](../../README.md)